-In another half mile or so, after crossing Sunnyside Brook on an embankment, you'll enter a quiet residential area.
+In another half mile, after crossing Sunnyside Brook on an embankment, you'll enter a quiet residential area.
 The Aqueduct crosses several paved roads and follows a wide right of way past large, attractive homes.
 Then, about 2.5 miles from the start, you'll pass a parking area adjacent to a school and cross Main Street in Irvington.
 Continue ahead through a municipal parking area and immediately pass ventilator #16.

 Just beyond, you'll traverse a high embankment over Jewells Brook.
 After crossing two streets, you'll notice the unusually-shaped Octagon House, built in 1860, on the right.
 Next, the Aqueduct passes through the Nevis Estate, now the property of Columbia University.
 The brick mansion with white columns on the right side of the trail was built by Colonel James Hamilton III, son of Alexander Hamilton, in 1835.

-After passing ventilator #17, you'll pass through the campus of Mercy College.
-You'll then traverse an embankment over North Brook, pass Dobbs Ferry High School on the left, then cross another embankment.
+After passing ventilator #17, you'll walk through the campus of Mercy College.
+You'll then traverse an embankment over North Brook, pass Dobbs Ferry High School on the left, and cross another embankment.
 At the end of the second embankment, you'll pass a kiosk on the left (with information on the history of Dobbs Ferry and the Aqueduct) and climb steps to Cedar Street in Dobbs Ferry.
 Cross the street and continue ahead through a parking area.
 The Aqueduct now parallels Main Street in the village of Dobbs Ferry, with views over the Hudson River to the right.

 In a few blocks, you’ll reach an interpretive sign which explains the history and engineering of the Aqueduct.
 The adjacent barn and garage are used as maintenance facilities.
 Across Walnut Street is the Overseer’s House -- a brick building, built in 1857, which formerly served as a residence and office for Aqueduct caretakers.
 The building has been restored as a visitor center and park office (it is open to the public on weekend afternoons).
 Just beyond, the Aqueduct crosses to the east side of Broadway and follows an embankment through a residential area, with more views over the Hudson River.